kailash-manasarovar/statement/docs/timeline/2025/january.md

     - Anything that might be a risk to my life, I have to take measures against, even if the risk appears to be low.

 - I'm justifying to myself why I don't trust Paul, as if it was needed.
+- I'm also horrified to notice how much I gaslight myself, and understand this is mostly caused by attitudes from the people around me and anyone I ask for help.
 - Paul talks non-stop like a machine gun.
 - He seems to be on drugs.
-- I'm convinced he's doing serious drugs and has drugs on him, and that he didn't want to come through to arrivals in case he was stopped.
+- I'm convinced he's doing serious drugs and has drugs on him, and that he didn't want to come through to arrivals on his own in case he was stopped.
 - I'm convinced he waited for me so that he would look more legit walking through with me.
-- I also believe he was told to do that cos he wouldn't think it up himself.
+- I also believe he was told to do that by the gangs, cos I'm pretty sure he wouldn't think up such a scheme himself.
 - Paul looks like one of the drug ghouls that used to roam around in a junkie shoal around the Oudekerk in Amsterdam.
-- I tell him this and rebook his return flight to go home the next day.
+- I tell him this, that I cannot have him at the police looking like he does, and I rebook his return flight to return to London the next day.
-- He is not coming to the police in Madrid with me looking like he does.
 - He is offended.
 - He has already told me he has diabetes which I believe, but diabetes doesn't make you look like he does, or shout incessantly about nothing.
 - He is doing my head in.
-- I'm trying to think.
+- And I'm trying to think.
 - I tell him to shut up.
-- I feel like someone has told him to distract me constantly so that I do not have a chance to think or collect my thoughts about anything.
+- I feel like someone has told him to distract me constantly so that I do not have a chance to think rationally or collect my thoughts about anything.
 - I'm right about that.
 Lucy.
+- I tell him I believe the gangs plan on raping me to death and live-streaming it throughout the criminal porn networks.
+- I'm pretty sure that was their end goal from way back in 2007 even.
+- He calls them the *c* word.
+- From time to time, he seems to be on my side, but never for too long.
 - He tells me he is sharing a flat with a man in North London.
-It turns out he's sleeping on the sofa but really living in his car and the owner is an opium addict.
+It turns out he's sleeping on the sofa, the flat owner is an opium addict, and he's really been living in his car for years.
-- I find out later he's living in his car and has been for years; he kept it quiet.
+- I find out later he's living in his car and has been for years when he starts telling me about how he manages not getting cold at winter, about avoiding the police, about where he can use the free wifi, etc; he kept his car-house quiet for as long as he could.
-- He tells me he is not a heroin addict.
+- He tells me he is not a heroin addict but everything about him screams otherwise.
-- I have to take his word for it but it's hard to believe.
+- Nevertheless, I have to take his word for it, but it's hard to believe.
-- Nevertheless, I have no choice but to send him home and go to the police in Madrid without him.
+- Even so, I have no choice but to send him home and go to the police in Madrid without him.
 - I give him my coat and a decent woolen jumper and tell him not to sell them.
 - I think about the many good people I know in North London whose lives have been destroyed by rampant criminal gang activity that the police will do nothing about.